Oil slips as Asia pandemic fears counter U.S. pipeline cyberattack

-Oil fell on Monday, giving up an earlier gain, as a cyberattack that forced the shutdown of major fuel pipelines in the United States was countered by rising COVID-19 cases in Asia that raised demand concerns.
+NEW YORK (Reuters) - Oil fell on Monday, giving up an earlier gain, as the impact of a cyberattack that forced the shutdown of major fuel pipelines in the United States was countered by expectations rising COVID-19 cases in Asia will reduce demand.

-Colonial Pipeline said on Sunday its main fuel lines remained offline after the attack that shut the system on Friday, but some smaller lines between terminals and delivery points were now operational. read more
+Colonial Pipeline said on Sunday its main fuel lines remained offline after the attack that shut the system on Friday, but some smaller lines between terminals and delivery points were operational.

-"The bullish developments in the U.S. are hiding a worrying COVID-19 trend in Asia," said Louise Dickson, analyst at Rystad Energy.
-"If the pipelines come back online quickly this week, the market may be in for a price correction that will make the impact of the pandemic's spread in Asia more visible."
+While the attack was initially seen as bullish, it could limit crude demand if refiners on the Gulf Coast cut runs, analysts said.

+“We know that COVID concerns in India and throughout Asia will hurt demand expectations,” said Phil Flynn, senior analyst at Price Futures Group in Chicago.

 “If the pipelines were to remain out of action for any length of time, this would have far-reaching effects on the oil market not only in the U.S., but also in Europe,” said Commerzbank analyst Carsten Fritsch.